re-ops/re-conf/README.md

 ## Look and feel

   * Re-conf use simple function to describe threading of resources
-  * Within each function the execution is serial, each resource is run asynchronously and its result passed to the next step.
+  * Within each function the execution is serial, each resource is executed asynchronously and its result passed to the next step.
-  * Functions are executed concurrently multiple resource run at the same time (but still serial at the same function).
+  * Functions are executed concurrently multiple resource run at the same time (but still serial within each function).
+  * There is no hidden execution or dependency graph.

 ```clojure
 (defn packer